 and out of the Third comes the One as the Fourth.’

-So, the Empress completes the first creative cycle of 1-2-3, but the 4th card, her partner, the Emperor, signifies the death of that cycle, AND the beginning of the next.
+So, the Empress completes the first creative cycle of 1-2-3, but the 4th card, her partner, the Emperor, signifies the ‘death’ of that cycle, AND the birth of the next.
 You will find that all the cards in the ‘1/4’ placement have something in common, as will all the cards in the ‘2’ placement and the ‘3’ placement.
-From there you can build on this foundation.

 All written content ©Roxanna Bikadoroff and may not be reposted without permission.
 Please share via LINK only.
 Thank you.